automatisch/automatisch/README.md

 You can use `user@automatisch.io` email address and `sample` password to login to Automatisch.
 Please do not forget to change your email and password from the settings page.

+For other installation types, you can check the [installation](https://automatisch.io/docs/guide/installation) guide.

 ## Community Links

 - [Discord](https://discord.gg/dJSah9CVrC)